dexie/dexie-website-old/docs/dexie-worker/dexie-worker.md

 title: 'dexie-worker'
 ---

-The npm library [dexie-worker](https://www.npmjs.com/package/dexie-worker) acts as a proxy between the GUI thread and a worker.
+The npm library [dexie-worker](https://www.npmjs.com/package/dexie-worker) by [Parsa Gholipur](https://github.com/parsagholipour) acts as a proxy between the GUI thread and a worker.
 Instead of talking to the Dexie API, the proxy is used and it will communicate with the Dexie instance that operates in the Worker thread.

 ```ts
 import Dexie, { Table } from "dexie";